How Panic Selling Affects the Stock Market: The Crowd Always Loses

 Conclusion

 The great Voltaire, a master of wit and wisdom, once said, “Judge a man by his questions rather than his answers.”
-In investing, those who question the crowd’s actions and think independently often find success.
+Those who question the crowd’s actions and think independently often find success in investing.
 By understanding the psychology of panic selling and employing the strategies outlined, investors can rise above the masses and make rational decisions.

 John Bogle, the visionary founder of Vanguard and a champion of long-term investing, famously stated, “The miracle of compounding returns is overwhelmed by the tyranny of compounding costs.”
 This insight underscores the importance of maintaining a disciplined and patient approach to investing.
 By resisting the impulsive urge to panic sell, investors can avoid locking in losses and benefit from the power of compounding returns over time.